saylordotorg/course_k12math010/Unit03.md

+---
+layout: default
+title: "K12MATH010: Geometry"
+course_description: "This course looks at geometric figures that we see in everyday life to understand the patterns in their attributes and how their measures relate to these patterns.
+It expands on the basic geometric concepts learned in previous math courses by applying these concepts in new contexts."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Extending to Three Dimensions** <span id="3"></span> *You’ve made it to the third dimension!
 In the first two units, you reviewed some of the important properties of two-dimensional figures and